Xesme/php-word-counter/php-wordcounter/README.md

 ##Technologies Used:

-This browser based program was created with PHP, Twig, Silex, HTML, and CSS.
+This browser based program was created with PHP, Twig, Silex, HTML, Bootstraps, and CSS.

 ##License: